fshsrobotics/fshsrobotics.github.io/content/pages/robotc/Spill Exit.md

 ## It's not working
 - Make sure you're resetting the motorEncoder count every time you store values.
-- Try out the code separately!
-Make a new file and
 - If you want to store two paths separately and interchange between them, you'll need two allActions structs.
     - Remember that you only need to store the data when you need it!